-We have the ability to change the physical structure and wiring of our brains, under almost any circumstance… at almost any age.
+We have the ability to change the physical structure of our brains, under almost any circumstance, at almost any age.
 I think that’s worth repeating: We can physically change the makeup of our brains.

 So whether we’re struggling with weight, stress levels, or trying to learn a new skill – there is hope!
 We can change the control center, our emotional tendencies, unconscious habits, our cravings, and the source of our chronic stress.

 With time and effort, we can improve our lives by improving our behavior – and that all starts with our brains.
 And all we need are the techniques and consistent effort.
 Education and action.
 It’s that simple, but it will take work.

 So how do you change your brain?
 As an adult, there are a few essentials:

 - Focus and a sense of urgency, drive or purpose

 - Repetition, repetition, repetition.

 For example, we can meditate to improve emotional control, but we should practice daily.
 And we need to be driven to meditate and so we can overcome the challenge of first starting out.